centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-faq.md

 * check if `TestMode` is turned on in the registrar module settings and if this is desired.
 If so, you're connecting to the OT&E system, otherwise to the Live System.
 Ensure to enter your credentials also in the right fields as we offer totally separated password fields for the LIVE System and OT&E System.

+* You configured IP Whitelist is not including the ip address(es) of your WHMCS Server.
+This only applies in case such an IP Whitelisting is in place.

 Again, please reach out to us via Support Ticket if you need further assistance.